Damien – Omen II: Filming locations

-Unlike the first film, which was shot primarily in England, Damien was filmed almost entirely in the United States.
+Unlike the first film, which was shot primarily in England, Damien was filmed primarily in the United States.

 The film was mainly set in Chicago and was largely filmed in that city's downtown.
 The Thorn Industries building was actually Chicago City Hall.
 Another scene took place at Graceland Cemetery.
-Scenes that were supposedly at a New York City railroad freight yard, with the CBOT Tower and the Sears Tower clearly visible in the background, were actually filmed at the Rock Island Railroad's 12th Street intermodel yard in Chicago, IL.
+Scenes supposedly set in a New York City railroad freight yard were actually filmed at the Rock Island Railroad's 12th Street intermodel yard in Chicago, Illinois, with the CBOT Tower and the Sears Tower clearly visible in the background.

 Other locations included Lake Forest Academy's campus, which was used as the Thorn Mansion, the Northwestern Military and Naval Academy's Lake Geneva, Wisconsin campus, which was used for the military academy, with real Lake Geneva students portraying most of the academy cadets, and the Murphy Estate on Catfish Lake in Eagle River, Wisconsin for the skating scene, with local children playing the skaters.
 The Field Museum of Natural History, depicting the Thorn Museum, was also used in several scenes throughout the film, including some of its final minutes.
+The elevator scene was filmed at the Museum of Science and Industry.

 The opening scenes were filmed in Acre, Israel, as well as the ruins of the crusader city Akko.

 The interiors were shot at 20th Century Fox soundstages in Los Angeles.